Volunteering Step-by-Step

 - Phone or mail the MoD or IDF (the contacts are in our reply to your

 registration).
-A dialogue with the MoD and/or the IDF is optimal for
+Your dialogue with the MoD and/or the IDF is optimal

 options.